tkhdse/soptRT/README.md

 * Build automated code-generator with SOTA
 This will mirror NVIDIA's TensorRT/nvFuser but for my local hardware (since NVIDIA GPU's are too expensive now).

-And I want to find ways to integrate LLM opt as well.
+And I want to find ways to integrate LLM-specific optimzation as well.
 Will probably extend with TVM/MLIR/LLVM.

 Backend will be written in Rust; I'm using this project as an opportunity to learn Rust.

 ### tracer
-This module captures the DFG from the Python code.
+This module captures the DFG from the Python/PyTorch code.
+The idea is to set up Rust bindings for PyTorch and trigger the compiler/optimizer with torch.compile().

 ### opt
 tbd